-E-5: Minimal MSRT{s.o}s
+E-5: Minimal MSRTs.os

-In this section we prove that an MSRT{s o} produced by GSPRA+ is minimal compared to outputs of SPRlike- or unlike resolution-procedures111 using canonical orderings and working with non-l.o.
+In this section we prove that an $MSRT{s.o.}$ produced by $GSPRA^+$ is minimal compared to outputs of SPRlike- or unlike resolution-procedures using canonical orderings and working with non-l.o.
 3-SAT-CNF Clause-Sets S causing BigSps.
-Property 9 (Generality of Canonical Orderings) enables us to conclude then that it is also minimal for similar procedures generating BigSps which use any arbitrary type of orderings.
-In a further step we show that any MSRT{s.o.} produced by GSPRA+ is near-to-optimal in terms of the number of nodes.
-This finding prepares for the next section where FGPRA+ (the parallel counterpart of GSPRA+) is shown to be a polynomial-time 2approximation algorithm problem of finding the minimal FBDD solving S (MinFBDD Problem).
+Property 9 (Generality of Canonical Orderings) enables us to conclude then that it is also minimal for similar procedures which use any arbitrary type of orderings.
+In a further step we show that any $MSRT{s.o.}$ produced by GSPRA+ is near-to-optimal in terms of the number of nodes.
+This finding prepares for the next section top-part not to be minimal.